 It is important to us to know what impact our products have on the environment so that we can identify action to be taken on this basis and improve product sustainability.
 Life cycle assessments (LCAs) help us identify the factors that influence the sustainability performance of our products throughout the product life cycle.
-To deliver greater transparency and objectivity for our customers as well, experts from the Fraunhofer Institute for Building Physics (IBP) have prepared another LCA for our Sunny Central 4600 UP central inverter, analogous to our already published LCA for the Sunny Highpower PEAK3 string inverter.
-The LCA for the Sunny Central 4600 UP central inverter has also been independently certified.
+To deliver greater transparency and objectivity for our customers as well, we have, for the first time, had external experts from the Fraunhofer Institute for Building Physics (IBP) prepare an LCA for our Sunny Highpower PEAK3 string inverter.
+This LCA has also been independently certified.

-In this white paper, we summarize the procedure for compiling the LCA and present the key findings and outcomes, focusing on the environmental footprint (EF3.1 impact category: Climate Change) of the Sunny Central 4600 UP.
+In this white paper, we summarize the procedure for compiling the LCA and present the key findings and outcomes, focusing on the environmental footprint (EF3.0 impact category: Climate Change) of the Sunny Highpower PEAK3.